openwallet-foundation/credo-ts/docs/libindy/windows.md

 # OUTPUT: Libindy was installed correctly
 ```

 If the output was anything else then that, there might be some issues with your installation.
-If the only step you did the step 1 and 2 from this article, please report this [here](https://github.com/hyperledger/aries-framework-javascript/issues) or email me directly at berend@animo.id with an error log.
+If the only step you did the step 1 and 2 from this article, please report this [here](https://github.com/hyperledger/aries-framework-javascript/issues) with an error log.

 To acquire this error log execute the following: